-- 1) Describe any known or possible contamination at the site from present or past uses. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - 4) Describe special emergency services that might be required. - 5) Proposed measures to reduce or control environmental health hazards, if any:
+- 1) Describe any known or possible contamination at the site from present or past uses.
+None anticipated. - Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.